-Students become candidates in their freshman and sophomore years and are offered some unique opportunities for fulfilling a couple of General Education requirements and are invited to a number of community-building events.
-Candidates are evaluated in the spring of their sophomore year and if they qualify (with a 3.5 cumulative GPA) are invited to join and complete the Honors Program in their junior and senior years.
+The Honors Program at Southern Wesleyan University is a four-semester program that affords qualified students the opportunity to engage professionally in their chosen field while still in college.
+Students become candidates in their freshmen and sophomore years and are offered some unique opportunities for fulfilling a couple of General Education requirements and are invited to a number of community-building events.
+Candidates are evaluated in the spring of their sophomore year, and if they qualify, are invited to join and complete the Honors Program in their junior and senior years.

 Benefits of the Honor Program

 Student members of the Honors Program enjoy many benefits from participating in the program.
 First and foremost, the Honors Program affords its members an opportunity to engage professionally in their chosen field while still in college.
 One major element of this professional engagement is a close mentoring relationship with a faculty member in that field.
 This professional engagement opportunity includes academic leadership opportunities, alternative or expanded engagements in major courses, opportunities to explore a topic or area of choice in a more in-depth format, professional experience that will enhance one's resume, and additional preparation for post-graduate work.
 All Honors courses and project work is remunerated with academic credit and noted on the student's official academic transcript and the student's Honors project is recognized in the commencement program at graduation.

 More specifically, student members of the Honors program enjoy the following benefits: